ceugster/filemaker.plugin/README.md

 Mandatory Parameters: Name: "workbook" Values: workbook name

 ### "Xls.activeSheetPresent"
-No Parameters, returns 1 if active sheet is present
+No Parameters, returns "present" with value 1 if active sheet is present, else 0

-"Xls.activeWorkbookPresent"
+### "Xls.activeWorkbookPresent"
+No Parameters, returns "present" with value 1 if active workbook is present, else 0

 "Xls.copy"